Transforma logo

 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

-Key market developments in Real World Visualisation Application Group
+Key market developments in the Real World Visualisation Application Group

 The “Market development” section of the report has been further divided into Connected glasses, Tablets, and Video Walls.